bcc-code/bcc-documentation-base/docs/deploying-site/vuepress.md

 The documentation sites (like this one) use a custom [VuePress 2](https://v2.vuepress.vuejs.org/guide/) theme, based on the default theme.
 This means that any [Markdown plugins](https://v2.vuepress.vuejs.org/guide/markdown.html) used by VuePress and its default theme can also be used in your documentation.

+## Index file
+There should always be an index file in the root of the `docs` folder, either named `README.md` or `index.md`.
+Never add both files to the same folder, as VuePress will be confused as to which one to treat as the homepage of the site.

 ## Sidebar navigation
 This theme will build a sidebar from the folder structure in your `docs` folder, with titles derived from the `title` property in the frontmatter or the primary heading in each Markdown file.